jotasprout/gov-presidentsDB/README.md

 # prezPlayRetro
-Database of historical presidents for practicing CRUD
+Database of historical presidents for practicing CRUD using

+- PHP
+- MySQL